 - Networking events

 Marketing is an ever-evolving thing that includes many variables and moving parts.
 Similarly, budgeting is not a constant.
-It’s a time-consuming experiment that requires patience and a good deal of foresight.
+It’s a time-consuming experiment that requires patience and a good deal of foresight and understanding of your target audience’s preferences.

 You’ve allocated your budget, so now what?

 You have to track your spending.
-It’s the only way to see if your budget allocation was effective.
+It’s the only way to see if your budget allocation was effective in reaching your target audience.

 Track the right key performance indicators (KPIs) to stay on top of your budget in real-time.